 Camp Howe is divided by gender, each housed on separate sides of camp.
 Camp is further structured into three programs divided by age: Juniors, Teens and Counselors-In-Training.
 A day program is offered as an alternative for our Junior Campers who may not be ready for resident camp.
 In addition, we have a fully-inclusive program for youth with disabilities to enjoy a traditional fun-filled camp experience.
 We limit each camper' stay to no more than 4 weeks, ideally taking a week or two off between registered sessions.
 All campers must go home at the end of a two-week session; campers enrolling for more than one two week session must therefore go home between sessions.
 Our goal is to ensure each child gets the most out of their stay with us.

+While we accept campers entering grade 1, we accept campers aged 7 and older.
 Campers who have finished 6th grade and are entering 7th grade are considered to be an in-between age and can be registered either the Junior or Teen programs, depending on what the parents think the child is emotionally ready for.
 Please call us if you would like more information about the differences between the program.

 DAY CAMP - one week sessions

 This program is for children entering 1st through 6th grade or campers in the ECHO Program who are not ready for an overnight experience.
 They will be assigned to a cabin and spend the day with their cabin group going to all the great activities - just like a resident camper - but will go home each night.
 If we have large numbers of Day Campers any one week, we may place them altogether as a cabin group.
 Day campers attend Monday through Friday.
 They arrive daily at 8:30 am and are picked up at 5:45 pm.
 We can be flexible with pick up and drop off time with prior arrangements.
 Day campers have an option to stay late one night for the camp evening program.